 - i) the selected passage of Romans;

 - ii) a commentary of their choice (from the list which follows) on that passage;

+- iii) the assigned readings from Johnson

-- iii) the assigned readings from Gorman;
+- iv) the assigned readings from Gorman;

-- iv) and the assigned reading from Sumney.
+- v) and the assigned reading from Sumney.

 (in that order).